-In a bowl, combine rice and enough hot tap water to cover at about 2 inches.
-Let stand for about 15 minutes.
+- In a bowl, combine rice and enough hot tap water to cover at about 2 inches.
+Let stand for about 10 to 15 minutes.
 Drain water.
 Rinse rice with cold tap water 4 to 5 times or until water runs almost clear.
 In a fine-mesh strainer, drain rice.

-In a pan over medium heat, melt butter.
-Add pasta and cook, stirring occasionally, for about 2 to 3 minutes or until browned.
+- In a pan over medium heat, melt butter.
+Add pasta and cook, stirring regularly, for about 2 to 3 minutes or until lightly browned.

-Add onion and garlic and cook, stirring occasionally, for about 3 to 4 minutes or softened but not browned.
+- Add onions and garlic and cook, stirring occasionally, for about 1 to 2 minutes or until softened but not browned.

-Remove pan from heat.
-Remove lid, cover pan with a folded kitchen towel and replace lid.
-Allow to stand for about 10 minutes.
+- Remove the pan from heat.
+Remove lid, cover the pan with a folded kitchen towel and replace lid.
+Let stand for about 10 minutes.

-With a fok, fluff rice.
-Stir in almond slivers and parsley.
+- With a fork, fluff rice.
+Stir in parsley and almonds if using.
 Serve hot.